top of page

 • Humans have an innate thrust to grow.
 There is a natural force within people to grow, heal, and explore; to express the human capacity to be all that one can be.

 Several research studies have shown that the quality of the therapeutic relationship is the essential factor in behavior change and psychological growth.
-For a psychotherapeutic relationship to be effective the psychotherapist must be committed to the positive life change of their clients and must be guided by respect for their integrity.
+For a therapeutic relationship to be effective the psychologist must be committed to the positive life change of their clients and must be guided by respect for their integrity.
 Through respect, kindness, and contact, the constant presence allows an interpersonal relationship that affirms clients’ integrity to emerge.
 Such a therapeutic relationship:

 • enhances each client’s understanding of his or her history and inner experience;